goroleo/TubeSolver/src/main/java/ani/readme.md

 A set of animation and imaging layers to use at GUI components.

+BlurLayer – used at `/gui/SolvePanel` to blur the contents of the MainFrame

 ColorLayer – used at `/gui/ColorTube` to animate of fill and erase tube’s color cells

 FlowerLayer – used at `/gui/CongratsPanel` to draw and rotate 2-color flower